myrmlbst/analysis-of-algorithms/05 - The Greedy Approach.md

-# Chapter 05 - The Greedy Approach
+# 05 - The Greedy Approach

 ## Overview
 The Greedy Algorithm, as the name suggests, takes the most that it can